KimSangYeon-DGU/Fire_Alarm_CCTV/README.md

 <b>13.
 Make up datasets for test to calculate model accuracy</b> <currently working>

 <b>14.
-Check clear commumication among Raspberry Pi, Python Server and Android Client (currently working, but I don't know about method to communicate between Python Server and Android Client)
+Check clear commumication among Raspberry Pi, Python Server and Android Client (currently working, but I don't know about method to communicate in streaming between Python server and Android client, so if required, I will use Java CV, but I don't use it as possible as I can. now I'm on the lookout for a way to use base64 library.)

 <b>15.
 Design a user-friendly UI/UX on android client app